QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Dvalinn.md

 He has a rather sour relationship with [[Garm]] because of her constant bullying and pestering, but still tries to treat her with respect.
 He views [[Kuhai]] as little more than a colleague and mostly treats her as such.
 He enjoys speaking with [[Neven]] when she's alone, but finds her annoying when others are around.
 He is closest with [[Haida]] and deeply values her wisdom, showing her the most respect in the group.

 In truth, he is quite bad at hiding his true feelings, especially when teased about them.
-While it's true that he was distant at first, over time he did grow very close with everyone in the group and would do a lot for them, but he will never admit that to them.
+While it's true that he was distant at first, over time he did grow very close with everyone in the group and would do a lot for them, but he will never admit that to anyone.

 ### Affiliations